ValorNaram/fosmbot/files/privacypolicy.md

 **When will this data be collected?**
 The Bot creates a record in our database (see "General" section) if you join one of our groups.
 If you chat with the bot in private and aren't in any of our groups, then the bot won't save anything about you.
 The bot updates the record everytime you interact with our groups.
 If you chat with the bot in private and the bot already created a record for you because you were/are in one of our groups, then it also updates your record.

+If you are in the bot records because you are in one or more of the authorized groups, then the bot will create also a record for users from which you forwarded messages (if the user's profile is not hidden)

 **When will this data be deleted?**
 In order to protect our groups you cannot force us to delete your data because we need that data we collect in order to be able to ban you just in case you are spamming.
-However we keep records from our members for 2 months and then delete them as they would have never existed.
+However we keep records for 2 months and then delete them as they would have never existed.
 But the Bot will always recreate it when you start to interact with our groups again.

 But if you were banned or promoted to one of our admin levels your record won't get deleted.
 We keep data from banned users for our ban list and to be able to unban you in case we did a terrible mistake.
 We keep the data until we decide to delete them.
 And we keep data from promoted ones because otherwise they couldn't execute their power.